 - Hidden Depths: He absolutely loves music, is a gifted jazz pianist, and has penned songs for several films.

 - A well-known conservative in Hollywood, Clint's views skew closer to a classical libertarian than most suspect.
-He is generally anti-war and a supporter of Gay Marriage and gun control, and one of the few Republican voices who opposed the Iraq War.
+He is a supporter of Gay Marriage and gun control, and one of the few Republican voices who opposed the Iraq War.

 - No Celebrities Were Harmed: